 Universities and Technikons will have more information on courses and degrees.

 Contact the Department of Environmental Affairs for more information as well as the requirements and timelines of the annual internship programme’s intake.
-The call for applications is usually sent out in September each year.
+The call for applications is usually sent out in October/November each year.

 Mr Thomas Mathiba.
 Director: Sector Education, Training and Development